 Participation in the VCP:

-Applicants who have paid all applicable fees, completed their cleanups, and met the provisions and objectives agreed to with NDEQ will:
+Applicants who have paid all applicable fees, completed their cleanups, and met the provisions and objectives agreed to with NDEE will:

 - Reduces health related risks associated with contaminated property.

 - Facilitates cleanup and encourages redevelopment of property.
 In addition higher property values and an increase in tax revenue are generated for local communities.
 Jobs are created and a greater economic base results.

 - Lessens urban sprawl by promoting reuse of commercial and industrial property.

 - Conserves use of state personnel, tax dollars and resources as a result of less oversight, this also gives more time for attention to many of the “problem” sites that exist in Nebraska.

 - Receive documentation from NDEE that no further remedial action is required at the site related to the contamination for which the remedial action was conducted

 - Begin redevelopment and productive reuse of the property more quickly than through traditional cleanup programs

 - Reduce the likelihood of further enforcement actions